misudashi/systems/index.md

 ## 📌 How it works

-If you're simply curious about all of this, I suggest you simply browse links, starting with the [Impulse](https://misudashi.github.io/systems/impulse) section.
+If you're simply curious about all of this, I suggest you browse links, starting with the [Impulse](https://misudashi.github.io/systems/impulse) section.

 If you are here for some knowledge on a specific topic, then I would recommend using the **Hub**, which you can read more about in the next section.